Empirical Bayes estimation: When does $g$-modeling beat $f$-modeling in theory (and in practice)?: Regret bound

+In this subsection, we demonstrate that, in order to achieve the optimal regret rate in Theorem \ref{thm:regret_MLE_EB}, the \emph{proper} Bayes form in $g$-modeling cannot be violated in general.
+To construct such a counterexample, we start with a detailed study of Robbins estimator, whose original form is given in (\ref{def:robbins_intro}).
+In the context of individual regret in (\ref{def:individual_regret}), we will study the following generalization of Robbins estimator for $\theta_n$:

-where $y_0\in\integers_+$ is a tuning parameter to be chosen later.
+where $N_{n-1}(y) = \sum_{i=1}^{n-1} \indc{Y_i = y}$, and $y_0\in\integers_+$ is a tuning parameter to be chosen later.
 To further simplify the notation, we will also abbreviate the above estimator as $\hat{\theta}_n^{\rob}$.
-Clearly, the original Robbins estimator (\ref{def:robbins_last}) corresponds to $y_0 = \infty$; however, as we will show next, without truncation, the Robbins estimator can be inconsistent.
+Clearly, the original Robbins estimator (\ref{def:robbins_intro}), when applied to $Y_n$, corresponds to $y_0 = \infty$; however, as we will show next, without truncation, the Robbins estimator can be inconsistent.

 The following result provides matching upper and lower bounds for the individual regret of the Robbins estimator (\ref{def:robbins}).
-For simplicity, we take $M_p = 1$ in (\ref{def:mixture_class}) so that the class $\mathcal{G}_p(1)$ consists of all priors with $p$th moment at most one; nevertheless, the result holds for any constant $M_p$. \begin{theorem} Fix any $p > 1$.
-Then there exists some $C = C(p) > 0$ such that
+For the rest of this subsection, for simplicity, we take $M_p = 1$ in (\ref{def:mixture_class_intro}) so that the class $\mathcal{G}_p(1)$ consists of all priors with $p$th moment at most one; nevertheless, the results below hold for any constant $M_p$.